joshuapaling/ruby-atm-microcourse/readme.md

 **Step 3** Imagine your ATM now holds $5 and $10.
 People want as few notes as possible (eg. 25 returns [10, 10, 5])

 **Step 4** Imagine your ATM now holds $50 and $20 notes, only.
 Modify your function to accommodate this.
+(If your function gets long, feel free to break it up)

 **Step 3/4 discussion points**
 * how many lines did you have to change, going from 3 to 4?
 What if we changed the requirements again? (eg. $100, $50 and $20 notes)?
 Could you do this in a single line?